IS THIS BOOK VALUABLE?!

 We base our valuations, and offers that we make, on the above attributes: rarity, condition, and demand.
 We rely not only on online retail listing websites but also on on auction records, bibliographies, and databases such as OCLC/Worldcat to locate copies held by institutions (often a useful way to measure rarity).

 When we make an offer, we always make it in good faith and based upon an honest assessment of what we can in turn sell it for and in what time frame.

-We invite you to call us at (609) 474-0640, email at email@example.com, or use our Contact Form, to discuss the sale of one or your books or your entire collection.
+We invite you to contact us to discuss the sale of one or your books or your entire collection.
 We hope this guide helps along the way (just please note that this guide is not formal advice and is only our personal opinions).

 We do not sell or share your information.
 Very occasional emails and lists.